bhtri/bhtri/README.md

 ---

-### **2024年07月29日**
+### **2024年07月30日**

 <p align="center" style="font-size:20px">
   <q>
-    I don't turn to greeting cards for wisdom and advice, but they are a fine reflection of the general drift of the culture.
+    Wisdom is nothing but a preparation of the soul, a capacity, a secret art of thinking, feeling and breathing thoughts of unity at every moment of life.
   </q>
 </p>

 <p align="right" style="font-size:18px; font-weight: bold">
-Susan Orlean
+Hermann Hesse
 </p>

 ---